Home » Uncategorized

 • Data Science is the practice of leveraging Feature Engineering to build ML models that identify and codify the customer, product, and operational propensities, trends, patterns, and relationships buried in the data.
 Included in Data Science is ML (Model) Engineering, which is the practice of integrating software engineering principles with analytical and data science knowledge to manage, monitor, operationalize, and scale ML models within the operations of the business

-• Feature engineering is the profession focused on selecting and mathematically transforming data variables or data elements to create ML Features that are used to create predictive models using machine learning or statistical modeling (such as deep learning, decision trees, or regression).
-The feature engineering practice involves collaborating with domain experts to enhance and accelerate ML model development leveraging domain experts€™ heuristics, rules of thumbs, and historical judgement experience.
+• Feature engineering focuses on selecting and mathematically transforming data variables or elements to create ML Features to develop predictive models using machine learning or statistical modeling (such as deep learning, decision trees, or regression).
+The practice involves collaborating with domain experts to enhance and accelerate ML model development, leveraging domain experts’ heuristics, rules of thumb, and historical judgment experience.

-• Business Management is the practice of planning, organizing, managing, and controlling the organization€™s resources and directing business activities to achieve the organization€™s stated business objectives and business initiatives.
+• Business Management is the practice of planning, organizing, managing, and controlling an organization’s resources and directing business activities to achieve the organization’s stated objectives and initiatives.

-• Value Engineering is the profession focused on decomposing an organization€™s Strategic Business Initiative into its supporting business (stakeholders, use cases, KPIs), data, and analytics components.
-Value Engineering determines the sources of an organization€™s value creation activities and identifies, validates, values, and prioritizes the KPIs against which the effectiveness of that value creation is measured.
+• Value Engineering focuses on decomposing an organization’s Strategic Business Initiative into its supporting business (stakeholders, use cases, KPIs), data, and analytics components.
+Value Engineering determines the sources of an organization’s value creation activities and identifies, validates, values, and prioritizes the KPIs against which the effectiveness of that value creation is measured.

-Unlike what is normal from me, that is all for now.
-I hope for continued comments, conversations, debates, and maybe even some kicking and screaming as we sort through what we call each of the practices and professions that comprise our €œData-driven Economic Value Creation€ Lifecycle.
-Yes, this is €œour€ framework because each of you is having an important role in this definition process.
-We truly do stand on each other€™s shoulders.
+Unlike what is typical of me, that is all for now.
+I hope for continued comments, conversations, debates, and maybe even some kicking and screaming as we sort through what we call each of the practices and professions that comprise our “Data-driven Economic Value Creation Lifecycle.”
+Yes, this is our framework because you have a vital role in this definition process.
+We truly do stand on each other’s shoulders.